 - Check road conditions (particularly Highway 1, which can have closures)

-- If traveling in summer or on week-ends on Highway 1, expect traffic
+- Expect traffic if traveling in summer or on week-ends on Highway 1

-- There are numerous places to stop along Highway 1 to take photos or simply to admire the view.
+- Stop at the numerous places along Highway 1 to take photos or simply to admire the view

 - Have alternate routes or activities planned